IDMNYU/audiolab/docs/rules.md

 ## Room Reservation Procedure

 Users of the Audio Lab need to be either enrolled in a course that uses the studio, be part of the synth club, or be working on a capstone / thesis project related to sound, with access approved by Luke and Eric.
-Students in courses and the Synth Club will have a shared weekly block of time to work in the lab - their instructor will tell them how to schedule their hours.
-Other users must be invited to the IDM [Skedda Calendar](https://idmnyu.skedda.com/booking) to reserve time.
-The main studio (824) is independently reservable in half-hour blocks during 2MTC operating hours.
+Students in courses and the Synth Club have weekly blocks of time to work in the lab.
+For the fall of 2023, these times are:

-Students in IDM audio courses can reserve up to **4 hours per week** in the Audio Lab.
+- *Analog Heaven* - Tuesday, Friday, and Saturday all day
+- *Synth Club* - Wednesday all day

 Card access for the IDM Audio Lab is automatically granted for students in IDM audio courses and in the synth club who have passed the training.